telus/tds-core/src/components/Typography/Heading/Heading.md

 - Be mindful of SEO and accessibility
 - Organise headers in a nested order: h1, then h2, then h3
 - Try **not** to skip levels where possible: h1, then h3
-- Have 1 h1 per page
+- Use one h1 per page
 - For Hero overlays, Headlines, or Promo blocks, use [`DisplayHeading`](#displayheading)
 - For subtext in the Hero overlays, or Headlines, use [`Text`](#text)